MarionBaussart/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 * Your program should be maximum 2 lines long
 * You are not allowed to use print or eval or open or import sys in your file 101-easy_print.py

+## 9. Fast alphabet
+Write a program that prints the alphabet in uppercase, followed by a new line.

+* Your program should be maximum 3 lines long
+* You are not allowed to use:
+    * any loops
+    * any conditional statements
+    * str.join()
+    * any string literal
+    * any system calls